ltphongssvn/ac215e115groupproject/README.md

 ## Support

+- Team Members: Develop code in feature branches and submit Pull Requests for review and merging into the develop branch.
+- Reviewers: Review submitted Pull Requests and request live demos from the team as needed.

+## Contact

+For questions or support, please contact the team through GitHub issues or reach out to team members directly:
+- Team member 1: Thanh Phong Le
+- Team member 2: Davar Jamali
-- Team members: Check troubleshooting, review logs
+- Team member 3: Pranab Nepal
-- Reviewers: Docker environment works without API keys, request demos for sync

 ---

-*Active development - check regularly for updates*
+*This project is actively under development.
+Check back regularly for updates and new features.*